BlueBrain/nexus-kg/docs/src/main/paradox/api-reference/instances.md

 ### Fetch an instance's attachment

-Retrieves the attachment content of an instance.
+Retrieves the binary attachment of an instance at a specific revision.

 ```
 GET /v0/data/{orgId}/{domId}/{name}/{version}/{id}/attachment